As you fluff your pillow, grab your blanket and prepare to drift off to sleep, you may not realize your nightly sleep

 Here are some of the pros and cons of four go-to nightly postures, according to the National Sleep Foundation.

 - Back: Lying on your back and assuming a neutral body position typically results in the least amount of strain on your head, neck and spine.
-But studies show links between back sleepers and snoring, so if this is something you are prone to, try flipping to your side.
+But studies show links between back sleepers and snoring, so if this is something you are prone to, try turning to your side.
 Also, sleeping on your back is not a good choice if you have sleep apnea, because your tongue can fall back, narrowing the airway.

-- Fetal Position: The fetal position helps improve circulation and is a good bet for people who tend to snore or are pregnant.
-Be sure not to curl too tightly as you drift off, however, as it may cause difficulty breathing or soreness in the morning if you have arthritis.
+- Fetal position: The fetal position helps improve circulation and is a good bet for people who tend to snore or are pregnant.
+However, be sure not to curl too tightly as you drift off because it may cause difficulty breathing or soreness in the morning if you have arthritis.

-- Stomach: Sleeping on your stomach may make breathing regularly a challenge because airway passages could be compromised.
-Others may experience neck pain or tingling in joints and muscles due to poor circulation.
+- Stomach: Sleeping on your stomach could be challenging because it may require the body to exert more energy on breathing compared with other positions.
+Some may experience neck pain or tingling in joints and muscles, due to poor circulation.
 To help avoid putting pressure on the spine, tuck a pillow under your pelvis to keep a neutral lumbar position.

-While changing your default sleeping position is no easy task, you can help the process by supporting your head and legs with pillows designed for your ideal position.
+While changing your default sleeping position is no easy task, you can help optimize your night’s rest by supporting your head and neck with pillows designed for your ideal position.

 Regardless of your go-to sleep position, getting adequate rest is important to all aspects of your health, as hours of slumber enable our bodies and minds to recharge.